ubcdsc/ML-Workshop/README.md

-# ML Workshop for NLP using HuggingFace
+# Intro To Machine Learning

 In this workshop, we will be explaining the basics of Machine Learning and NLP and we will also be experimenting with 'straight out-of-the-box' functionalities of HuggingFace Transformers, without using any data, training, pre-training, or fine-tuning of any sorts.
 Finally, We will be explaining how ML Models can be deployed to a simple Web App using Streamlit.